 - the accuracy of any chemical blood or breath test results.

-The second issue your drunk driving attorney will explore is the accident.
-Your criminal defense lawyer will work with an accident reconstruction expert to reconstruct the scene of the accident to prove that the accident...and resulting death(s)...were not your fault.
+The second issue your drunk driving attorney will explore to help fight your Watson murder charges is the accident.
+Your criminal defense lawyer will work with an accident reconstruction expert to reconstruct the scene and prove that the accident--and resulting deaths--were not your fault.

-The third approach that your California drunk driving defense attorney will take (when applicable) is to deny your implied malice.
+The third approach that your California drunk driving defense attorney may take in your Watson murder case is to deny your implied malice.
 If your attorney can prove that

 - your prior DUI conviction(s) were so old that you were never given a "Watson" admonition, and/or

-then you are less likely to be convicted of second degree murder.
+then you are less likely to be convicted of second-degree DUI murder.